morays-community/morays-doc/docs/source/nemo.api_4.rst

 Register a new module
 ~~~~~~~~~~~~~~~~~~~~~

-Flexibility of OASIS in NEMO4 relies on the fact that coupling properties of the fields to exchange are stored in meta-arrays ``ssnd`` and ``srcv`` defined in ``cpl_oasis3.F90``.
-A dimension has simply been added to those arrays to sort meta-data between all the other modules that are using the OASIS interface.
+Flexibility of OASIS3-MCT in NEMO4 relies on the fact that coupling properties of the fields to exchange are stored in meta-arrays ``ssnd`` and ``srcv`` defined in ``cpl_oasis3.F90``.
+A dimension has simply been added to those arrays to sort meta-data between all the other modules that are using the OASIS3-MCT interface.

 The first thing to do is to register your module ID in the ``cpl_oasis3.F90`` global parameters: